 How we performed: Due to the ongoing impact of COVID-19 and restrictions on face-to-face training, we again offered customer-facing employees other interventions in field and store operations.
 Through these interventions, we provided opportunities for customer-facing employees for learning, development and work experience.

-About our report Who we are The world Our value creation Would create the world we operate in positioning

-Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar
+About our report Who we are The world Our value creation Would be created through proven strategy Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar

 LEADERSHIP

 Material matters, risks and opportunities relevant to leadership: